priv-kweihmann/meta-sca/docs/casestudy/simple_regression.md

 }
 ```

-This also sets a "quality-gate" that the error count should stay the same or decrease for the build to be successful - This helps to "ignore" the existing error in code for now, but takes hard action for new issues.
+This also sets a "quality-gate" that the error count should stay the same or decrease for the build to be successful - This helps to "ignore" the existing issues in the code for now, but takes hard action for new issues.

 ### Fine tune